workshop

 GROUP BY 1

-2. Or we can use connectors as a proxy for road complexity in the transportation theme:
+We can use the connector type as a proxy for road complexity in the Overture Transportation theme.

 COPY(